cansinacarer/maillistshield-com/readme.md

    - customer.subscription.updated
    - customer.subscription.deleted

-   `stripe listen -e customer.subscription.updated,customer.subscription.deleted --forward-to https://localhost:5000/app/webhook/stripe --skip-verify`
+   `stripe listen -e customer.subscription.updated,customer.subscription.deleted,checkout.session.completed --forward-to https://localhost:5000/app/webhook/stripe --skip-verify`

    This returns the webhook signing secret we use to verify that Stripe is the one sending webhook requests.
 This secret needs to be saved in the `.env` file as shown in `.env.template`.